madprops/airc/README.md

 It only supports 1 level of context (the previous interaction).

-Using more levels would require increasing token count.
+Using more levels would require increasing the token count.

 Plus more context might involve irrelevant interactions.